José Augusto Delgado

-José Augusto Delgado (7 June 1938 – 8 September 2021) was a Brazilian Justice.
+José Augusto Delgado (7 June 1938 – 8 September 2021) was a Brazilian jurist and professor who served as judge of the Superior Court of Justice (Brazil).

 Family

 Delgado was born in São José do Campestre, Rio Grande do Norte, Brazil, the son of João Batista Delgado and Neuza Barbosa.
 He married Maria José Costa, and had three sons: Magnus Augusto, Federal Judge of Rio Grande do Norte, Liane Maria and Ângelo Augusto.

 A graduate in law of the Universidade Federal do Rio Grande do Norte, he specialised in Civil Law and Commercial Law at the same university, in partnership with the Pontifícia Universidade Católica de São Paulo.

 Career

 Besides having been lawyer, he was: